-(See also "Administration" at 7.701.5, General Rules for Child Care Facilities)
+(See also "Administration" at section 7.701.5 of the General Rules for Child Care Facilities)

-- A. The governing body must appoint a director who will be responsible to the governing body and who will be delegated the authority and responsibility for the operation of the center according to its defined purpose and policies. - B. The governing body must formulate the purpose and policies to be followed by the center.
-It must have a regular planned review of such purpose and policies to determine that the center is in compliance with licensing rules. - C. The governing body is responsible for providing necessary facilities, adequate financing, qualified personnel, services, and program functions for the safety and well-being of children in accordance with these rules. - D. Any center having a director assigned to a classroom shall have qualified and adequate staff, allowing the director or qualified staff the ability to attend to the duties of a director as they arise. - E. The director of the center is responsible for administering the center in accordance with licensing rules.
-The director must plan and supervise the child development program, plan for or participate in selection of staff, plan for orientation and staff development, supervise and coordinate staff activities, evaluate staff performance, and participate in the program activities. - F. The director of a part-day preschool program operated by an accredited public school system is responsible for administering the center in accordance with licensing rules and supervising the early childhood program.
-The director or staff designated by the governing body must plan for or participate in orientation and staff development, supervise or coordinate staff activities, participate in the evaluation of staff performance, and participate in program activities.
+- A. The governing body must appoint a Director who will be responsible to the governing body and who will be delegated the authority and responsibility for the operation of the center according to its defined purpose and policies. - B. The governing body must formulate the purpose and policies to be followed by the center.
+It must have a regular planned review of such purpose and policies to determine that the center is in compliance with licensing rules. - C. The governing body is responsible for providing necessary facilities, adequate financing, qualified personnel, services, and program functions for the safety and well-being of children in accordance with these rules.

+- D. Any center having a Director assigned to a classroom must have qualified and adequate staff, allowing the Director or qualified staff the ability to attend to the duties of a director as they arise. - E. The Director of the center is responsible for administering the center in accordance with licensing rules.
+The Director must plan and supervise the child development program, plan for or participate in selection of staff, plan for orientation and staff development, supervise and coordinate staff activities, evaluate staff performance, and participate in the program activities.